Entwicklungsburo-Stresing/EBST_CAM/pcie/kernelspace/readme.txt

 $ sudo /sbin/insmod ./lscpcie.ko

+make the driver file accessible for normal user (will go at some point into the driver)

+$ sudo chmod 666 /dev/lscpcie0

+####

 When loading the module, the driver is registered for the vendor id of the camera.
 All corresponding boards are associated with a separate instance of the driver.
 For each instance a couple of special files are created